-The SQL RIGHT is one of the SQL String Function, which is used to return right most characters from the specified expression.
+The SQL RIGHT function is one of the String Function, which is used to return right most characters from the specified expression.
 RIGHT function uses its second argument to decide, How many characters it should return.

 TIP: The index position in RIGHT Function will start from 1, Not 0.

 The basic syntax of the SQL RIGHT Function in SQL Server is as shown below: